 Manchester has an array of fantastic music venues including The Deaf Institute, Manchester Arena and the Albert Hall.
 The Etihad Stadium - a short distance from the hotel - draws in crowds from near and far, playing host to some of the biggest acts in the world.

 Parklife takes place in Heaton Park every June, with a capacity of 70,000.
-The 2 day festival is now in its 6th year and showcases the best acts in indie, electronic, urban and pop music.
+The 2 day festival showcases the best acts in indie, electronic, urban and pop music.
 There is no camping at the event, however our hotel is a short 20 minute's drive from the park.